 Meanings of Learn

 Learn means to gain knowledge or skills by studying, practicing, or experiencing something.
-It can also mean to become aware of or to understand something new.
-Whether it’s a language, a subject, a habit, or a skill, “learn” is the process of growing your knowledge and abilities.
+It can also mean to become aware of or to understand something new—sometimes after hearing information from someone else.
+Whether it’s a language, a subject, a habit, a process, or a job skill, “learn” is the ongoing process of growing your knowledge and abilities and applying them in real situations.

 Definition

 Learn is defined as the process of acquiring knowledge, skills, or understanding through study, experience, or teaching.
-It involves becoming more informed, skilled, or capable through repeated practice or exposure.
+It involves becoming more informed, skilled, or capable through repeated practice, exposure, or guided instruction.
+This word can describe both the act of developing competence and the moment you finally understand something—such as when you learn new details.

 Etymology

 The word “learn” comes from the Old English leornian, meaning “to get knowledge, be cultivated, study, read, think about.”
-It is related to the Proto-Germanic liznojan and further back to the Proto-Indo-European root leis-, meaning “track, furrow,” indicating the idea of following a path to knowledge.
+It is related to the Proto-Germanic liznojan and further back to the Proto-Indo-European root leis-, meaning “track, furrow,” which connects to the idea of following a path to knowledge.
+Over time, the verb developed into the standard English meaning: to acquire understanding, either through formal learning or everyday experience.

 Example Sentences

-- I’m eager to learn more about different cultures.
+- I’m eager to learn more about different cultures, especially through books and conversations.

-- She learned to play the piano through years of practice.
+- She learned to play the piano through years of practice and consistent lessons.

-- We all learn from our mistakes, which helps us grow.
+- We all learn from our mistakes, which helps us grow in both confidence and competence.

 Learn Synonyms